VPLP design: History

 VPLP designed their first cruising catamaran in 1984 for Lagoon, which was then a division of Jeanneau Techniques Avancées.
 The Lagoon 55 was the first in more than 240 cruising catamarans designed by VPLP.
 Lagoon is now part of the CNB division of Groupe Bénéteau and has produced more than 2000 catamarans with worldwide distribution.
 VPLP are the principal designers for the Lagoon fleet of sailing catamarans.

+In 2018, VPLP Design created Ayro to develop and market rigid wings, allowing cargo ships and yachts to reduce CO2 emissions.'

+In February 2021, Simon Watin, who had been with the agency since 2008, was appointed president, while Mathias Maurios, Quentin Lucet, and Xavier Guisnel joined the new executive committee.'

+In November 2021, VPLP Design partnered with Alwena Shipping and MerConcept, François Gabart’s racing team, to develop a 30-meter foil-equipped catamaran designed to carry 200 passengers.
+The project was named "Fast Foiling Ferry."'

 Evolution

 The offices moved to Paris, Bastille in 1985 to be closer their network of international clients.

 In subsequent years, VPLP have structured the organization into three divisions to focus on separate sectors of the yacht market: